shaunlebron/how-we-made-a-game/textures.md

 I created a workflow of tools to take SWF and SVG files and convert them into the different formats we needed for each browser and CocoonJS.

-In Firefox, we use Canvas Path calls to draw vectors.
-In CocoonJS, we use a mixture of Canvas Path objects and calls.
+In Firefox and CocoonJS, we use the Canvas Path API to draw vectors.
 In webkit browsers, we use SVG.
+See the diagram below for a summary of the pipeline.

 ![texture-vector-workflow](img/texture-vector-workflow.png)